 - The mining process uses significant amounts of energy and isn’t environmentally-friendly

 If crypto seems like a good fit for your financial goals and personal values, read on for guidance on purchasing, storing and using cryptocurrency in Canada.

 What are the best cryptocurrencies?

 There are many different currencies available in the crypto-world.
-The cryptocurrencies listed below are far from the only ones available, but they do represent most of the most popular ones to trade or invest in.
-We have a list of cryptocurrencies available here.
-The order is ranked based on market share and not based on any preference.
+The cryptocurrencies listed below are far from the only ones available, but they do represent the most popular ones to trade or invest in at the time of publication.
+The order is ranked based on current market share and not based on any preference.